USS Kinkaid: History

-In November 1989, Kinkaid and the Panamanian-registered freighter M/V Kota Petani were involved in a collision in the Strait of Malacca.
+In November 1989, Kinkaid and the Panamanian-registered freighter MV Kota Petani were involved in a collision in the Strait of Malacca.
 The collision caused one death and 15 other casualties to the Kinkaids crew, and US$15 million in damages to Kinkaid.
 She made Singapore under her own power for temporary repairs, then Subic Bay, Philippines, then San Diego for permanent repairs.

+Kinkaid again reprised her role as the trials vessel for AN/SAR-8 in 1990, having a new, more capable manufacturing prototype unit installed that December for trials which lasted until mid-1991.

 On 4 July 1993, Kinkaid paid a three-day port visit to Acajutla, marking the first visit by a United States warship to El Salvador in more than a dozen years.
 Kinkaid was then assigned to Destroyer Squadron 13 in San Diego and was, at the time, conducting two months of routine operations under the operational command of Joint Task Force Four, located in Key West, Florida.
 Kinkaid returned to San Diego in mid-August 1993.

 Kinkaid deployed on 10 November 1994, as part of the carrier battle group for a six-month deployment to the western Pacific, Indian Ocean and Persian Gulf.
 She spent most of December in the Western Pacific.
 With the Constellation carrier battle group, she entered the Persian Gulf, on 11 January 1995, and departed it on 23 March.
 The Constellation carrier battle group conducted several exercises during the deployment, including Beachcrest 95, a routine annual exercise that included air combat, air control and air-to-ground combat support training in designated areas on Okinawa and Ie Shima; Nautical Swimmer 95-2 and Nautical Artist 95–2, naval air and surface exercises intended to improve interoperability between forces of the United States and friendly Persian Gulf nations; Beacon Flash 95–1, a combined naval tactical air exercise to improve readiness with friendly Persian Gulf nations; Eager Archer 95–1, an air training exercise between units of CVW 2 and Kuwait that provided dissimilar air combat training, formal joint strike training and in-flight refueling training for the Kuwaiti air force; and Sharem 110, a United States anti-submarine warfare (ASW) training exercise in the Gulf of Oman involving several battle group units.
 The battle group also conducted exercises with units of the Royal Australian Navy off the coast of western Australia.
 Kinkaid made its seventh deployment and supported the battle group by performing the anti-submarine warfare mission.

 Kinkaid in the early 1980s, with black masts and ASROC launcher.

 Kinkaid underwent a period of overhaul in June 1995.
 As a result of a reorganization of the Pacific Fleet's surface ships into six core battle groups and eight destroyer squadrons, Kinkaid was reassigned to Destroyer Squadron 21.
 The reorganization was scheduled to have been completed by 1 October 1995, with homeport changes to be completed within the next year.

 On January 11, 1996, it deployed to the Persian Gulf.